amanuel-hailu/aws-serverless-project/README.md

 Installing the AWS SAM CLI on Linux

-Install the AWS SAM CLI Using Linuxbrew
+## Install the AWS SAM CLI Using Linuxbrew

 Follow these steps to install the AWS SAM CLI by using Linuxbrew:

-To install the Linuxbrew package manager, follow the instructions on the Linuxbrew website.
+1. To install the Linuxbrew package manager, follow the instructions on the Linuxbrew webiste (http://linuxbrew.sh/).

-Upgrade Linuxbrew, and update it to the latest version.
+2. Upgrade Linuxbrew, and update it to the latest version.

-brew upgrade
+`brew upgrade`
-brew update
+`brew update`

-Add a brew tap from GitHub.
+3. Add a brew tap from GitHub (https://github.com/aws/homebrew-tap).

-brew tap aws/tap
+`brew tap aws/tap`

-Install aws-sam-cli from the brew tap.
+4. Install aws-sam-cli from the brew tap.

-brew install aws-sam-cli
+`brew install aws-sam-cli`

   Now sam is installed to the following location:

-/home/linuxbrew/.linuxbrew/bin/sam
+  `/home/linuxbrew/.linuxbrew/bin/sam`
   You should be able to invoke sam from the command line.

 sam --version